iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 Cloud storage systems (aka *blob storage*) provide access to data through a top-level concept called a *storage account*.
 A storage account is assigned a unique name (the "account name") by the cloud provider, and is registered to a single organization who pays for its use.
 Within a storage account, data is stored in named groups called *containers*.
 Containers names must be unique within a storage account, and generally have strict rules on format and length.
 It is common that container names are not human-readable, but are instead identifiers like GUIDs, perhaps with a prefix or suffix.

-Containers can each have independent access rights, and users and applications are granted permissions to read, write, create, etc. by authenticating their identity and then obtaining a container-specific (usually expiring) *shared access signature* token or `sasToken` from the storage authority.
+Containers can each have independent access rights, and users and applications are granted permissions to read, write, create, etc. by authenticating their identity and then obtaining a container-specific (usually expiring) *shared access signature* token (a `sasToken`) from the storage authority.

 Cloud-based `WorkspaceContainer`s provide a mechanism for storing and retrieving `WorkspaceDb`s through a secure, reliable, and highly available cloud api.